kaffein/ng-darrrt-codelab/docs/diffs.md

 * Whenever you generate a JavaScript version of your AngularDart app, use `pub serve` or `pub build`, so that the transformer runs.
+* Add URI rewrite rules to your pubspec.yaml file to rewrite templates so that pub build can find them under /packages: Add this line under transformers:  template_uri_rewrites: packages/: /packages/

 ##[Home](../README.md#code-lab-angulardart)